Kartoffelstolz/iPwnder32/README.md

 # iPwnder32
 *A Tool for utilizing iOS devices using limera1n/checkm8  BootROM exploit*

+I made this fork because the original iPwnder32 is archived and has dead links to some required Apple resources.
+Only tested on iPhone 5 because I happen to be downgrading one.
+Sorry I didn't make it more resilient, URLs are still hardcoded instead of refrencing a config file.

+I also need to figure out how to compile this for everyone else, I'm a complete noob to github.

 ## Features
 This tool is intended to take advantage of the BootROM exploit present on iOS devices.
 It is written in the C and is only available on macosx.